BUHAVE > Career Guide > What is the Role of an Employer of Record?

 Definition of an Employer of Record

 An employer of record is a trusted third-party entity that a client company partners with to handle the essential compliance responsibilities of an employer.
-By engaging an employer of record, the client company can offload the burden of employment tasks, including recruitment, onboarding, payroll, benefits administration, and legal compliance.
+By engaging an employer of record, the client company can offload the burden of employment tasks, including recruitment and onboarding, payroll, benefits administration, and legal compliance.

 The employer of record is responsible for managing these processes, ensuring compliance with local labor laws, mitigating risks, and relieving the client company of associated costs and liabilities.
 This strategic partnership allows the client company to focus on its core business activities while relying on the expertise and support of the employer of record for efficient and compliant employment management.